Professor Michelle Peckham

 We are collaborating with Darren Tomlinson's group to raise small non-antibody binding proteins (~12kDa in size) called Affimers to cytoskeletal proteins, to improve our super-resolution imaging, and have also a range of Affimers to different proteins including tubulin (recently published in E-life: Tiede et al., 2017; Lopata et al., Sci.
 Reports 2018).

 Our research group works broadly on the cytoskeleton and cytoskeletal molecular motors, myosins and kinesins, to understand the structure, function and how the activity of these proteins are regulated in cells, as well as how these proteins are implicated in and contribute to disease processes.
 The involvement of many muscle myosins in heart and skeletal muscle disease has led to us developing an interest in muscle development, and the contribution of satellite cells (muscle stem cells) to muscle formation.
-We use a wide range of tools and approaches to address key questions about molecular motors, that include a wide range of cell and molecular biology techniques, protein expression and purification, as well as light microscopy, electron microscopy, X-ray crystallography, NMR, AFM and other biophysical approaches, ofter through collaborating with other research groups at Leeds.
+We use a wide range of tools and approaches to address key questions about molecular motors, that include a wide range of cell and molecular biology techniques, protein expression and purification, as well as light microscopy, electron microscopy (including high resolution Cryo-EM), X-ray crystallography, NMR, AFM and other biophysical approaches, ofter through collaborating with other research groups at Leeds.
 We are also developing 'super-resolution' imaging approaches, including PALM/STORM, and iSIM.

 - BA, York; PhD 1984, London.